My Kids Favorite Banana Oat Muffins

 Banana Oat Muffin Batter Split Between Muffin Tin Holes

-🌟 Love this recipe?
+Love this recipe?
 Spread the love by leaving a star review or dropping a comment below!
 I’d really love to hear what you think.
-If this recipe hit the spot for you, you’d be helping me out big time by sharing it on Pinterest or Facebook! 💬✨
+If this recipe hit the spot for you, you’d be helping me out big time by sharing it on Pinterest or Facebook!

 Some of the links on this site are affiliate links, meaning I may earn a commission if you make a purchase through them (It won’t cost you extra, promise).
-This helps support my work and allows me to continue creating content—thank you for your support!
+This helps support my work and allows me to continue creating content.
 Rest assured, I only recommend products I personally use and love.
+Thank you for your support!

-Banana Oat Muffin with Melted Butter
+Banana Oat Muffins with Melted Butter

 Banana Oat Muffins